seunseun66/Expense-Tracker/README.md

 # Expense Tracker

-## OverVie
+## Overview
 I built this project to practice using object-oriented programming in Python while creating an application for managing personal expenses.
 This program allows users to add, remove, view, and calculate the total of there expenese through a menu.

 ## How it Works

-The project is organized into two parts: "Expenses" and "Expenses tracker.
+The project is organized into two parts: "Expenses" and "ExpenseTracker.

 The "Expense" represents a single expense and stores three pieces of information: